 In "The Matrix", Neo could have easily dismissed the young boy who said there was no spoon.
 After all, it was right in front of his nose.
 Everyone could see the spoon.
 But rather than go with what seemed apparent, Neo instead chose to see there was an underlying reality beyond the spoon.
 Digital marketing is the same thing.
 There really isn’t digital marketing.
 There is just marketing.
 Understanding this fully allows you to manipulate the marketing “spoon,” whether digital or traditional, any way you want—and with great success.

-By mapping out and implementing these Lifecycle Marketing strategies, a small business is ready to determine the right mix of digital marketing tactics and tools it needs to invest in order to successfully grow business.
+By mapping out and implementing these Lifecycle Automation strategies, a small business is ready to determine the right mix of digital marketing tactics and tools it needs to invest in order to successfully grow business.

 Only then will digital marketing be a true and effective reality.